lokesh-v/Linear-Regression/README.md

 # Linear-Regression
-Creating a Linear Regression Model a using STATS MODEL to make the impact of significant and insignificant features.
+Creating a Linear Regression Model a using STATS MODEL to see the impact of significant and insignificant features.